idaholab/moose/framework/doc/content/examples/ex01_inputfile.md

 ```

 [](---)

-# Running the Problem
+## Running the Problem

-- This example may be run using [Peacock][gui] or by running the following commands form the command line.
+- This example may be run using Peacock or by running the following commands form the command line.

 ```bash
 cd ~/projects/moose/examples/ex01_inputfile
 make -j8